HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{FOM Definition}

-In general, determining the FOM of a SANS instrument can be complex since there are many parameters coming into play and of course different sets of samples and/or configurations need to be taken into account.
-For our SANS instruments, at this early stage of conceptual design, the useful parameters that can be considered are the intensities at the sample position ($I_{sample}$), as calculated from the simulations, the $Q_{min}$ and $Q_{max}$ values, as well as $\Delta Q/Q$ for every Q value within a range of interest.
+In general, determining the FOM of a SANS instrument can be complex since there are many parameters coming into play and different sets of samples and/or configurations need to be taken into account.
+For our SANS instruments, at this early stage of conceptual design, the useful parameters that can be considered are the intensities at the sample position ($I_{sample}$), as calculated from the simulations, the $Q_{min}$ and $Q_{max}$ values, as well as $\sigma^2_Q(Q_{min})$.
 Similar to the FOM defined by information theory, we can define the following simple FOM formula:

-With the above FOM definition we see that the FOM is proportional to the intensity, as well as the ratio of Qmax and Qmin.
-The Q-resolution is inversely proportional to the FOM since of course lower Q-resolution value (improved resolution) will thus increase the FOM.
+With the above definition we see that the FOM is proportional to the intensity, as well as the ratio of $Q_{max}$ and $Q_{min}$.
+The $Q$-resolution variance is inversely proportional to the FOM since lower values (improved resolution) will increase the FOM.